stand-treescapes/stand-treescapes.github.io/03research.md

 * …whilst **bottom-up** approaches may fall short of ambition needed to address global challenges.
 * STAND will address this 'scale mismatch' which, we argue, creates a barrier to effective treescape expansion.
 * We will combine national- and landscape-scale modelling with Participatory Scenario Planning to understand how future treescape expansion can be designed and governed to achieve the best outcomes for people and nature.

+## Work packages
+### WP1: embedding local ambition in the national context
+* Simulate and evaluate 1000s of future land-use scenarios
+* Predict impacts on Agriculture, Forestry and Other Land Use (AFOLU) Greenhouse Gas (GHG) emissions, food production and bird populations
+* Develop web app for participants to identify scenarios which achieve user-defined targets
+* Identify land-use implications of high-performing scenarios for 2 case study landscapes
+### WP2: co-producing landscape-scale scenarios of treescape expansion
+* Understand the interests, goals and preferences of stakeholders
+* Co-design scenarios of landscape-scale treescape expansion using Participatory Scenario Planning
+* Evaluate impacts on AFOLU GHG emissions, food production and bird populations
+* Understand how different actors at different nested scales can work in synergy to deliver positive change
+### WP3: inter-disciplinary synthesis
+* Co-produce local Treescape Expansion Action Plan for each landscape
+* Assess whether co-produced landscape-scale scenarios (bottom-up) achieve ambition implied by national scenarios (top-down)
+* Prepare best-practice guidance to facilitate future application of our interdisciplinary, participatory, cross-scale methodology

 ## Case study landscapes
 Our case study landscapes exemplify the challenges and opportunities of treescape expansion. **Elenydd-Mallaen** in mid-Wales overlaps the Special Protection Area (SPA) of the same name, whilst the **North Pennines & Dales** in northern England occupies the North Pennines Area of Outstanding Natural Beauty and most of the Yorkshire Dales National Park.